VeliborP/AsyncVsSync/README.md

 # AsyncVsSync
-Comparation of Sync and Async tasks ASP.Net Core
+Comparison of Sync and Async tasks ASP.Net Core